-The exposure to credit risk for cash and cash equivalents is low as all counterparties have a rating of AA+ as determined by the fitch rating agency.

-In accordance with the Fund's policy, the investment manager monitors the Fund's credit position on a daily basis.
+All counterparties have a rating of AA- as determined by the fitch rating agency.
+However, in accordance with the Fund's policy, the investment manager monitors the Fund's credit position on a daily basis, to maintain credit risk at a minimum level.